23 Cloud microphysics

 \[ \begin{align} \Leftrightarrow v_F = \sqrt{\frac{8a\rho_l'g}{3\rho_h'c_w}}\tag{23.90}\label{eq:sink_turb} \end{align} \]

-as a formula for the equilibrium falling speed $v_F$.
+as the formula for the equilibrium falling speed $v_F$.

-Small condensates flow around laminarly, larger ones flow turbulently.
-The parameter $\alpha\in\left[0, 1\right]$ describes the proportion of turbulence in the friction force $F$, i.e
+Small condensates are surrounded by laminar flow, larger ones by turbulent flow.
+The parameter $\alpha\in\left[0, 1\right]$ describes the fraction of turbulence in the friction force $F$, i.e.

 \[ \begin{align} F = \alpha F_\text{turbulent} + \left(1 - \alpha\right)F_\text{laminar}. \end{align} \]